 For local residents, the farm has become a place to rediscover their roots and practise their village life loud and proud.
-Amidst plots with herbs, turnip, winter melons and soybeans, the farm also features a 'Farmer's Kitchen' with an authentic stone-and-brick kiln, a firewood stove and a traditional millstone.
+Amidst plots with herbs, turnip, winter melons and soybeans, the farm also features a 'Farmer's Kitchen' with an authentic stone-and-brick kiln, a firewood stove and a traditional mill-stone.

 Management and maintenance are all in the hands of a designated committee, but once a year all villagers gather for grass clearing.
-Reviving a long-lost practice, traditional festivals such as Mid-Autumn and Tuen Ng are now celebrated with potluck dinners bringing together people from all walks of life.
+Reviving a long-lost practice, traditional festivals such as Mid-Autumn and Tuen Ng are now celebrated with potluck dinners bringing together people from all walks of life by Caritas showed that one-third of the villagers showed signs of depression or low self-esteem.
+Some were even ashamed of being Pokfulam villagers.